vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/blog/blogger.md

 title: Blogger Info
 icon: blog
 category:
-  - blog
+  - Blog
 tag:
-  - blog
+  - Blog
-  - path
+  - Blogger
 ---

 Themes allow you to display basic information about the blogger.